MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/operations-tenant-key.md

 ---
 # required metadata

-title: Operations for your Azure Rights Management tenant key | Azure Information Protection
+title: Operations for your Azure Information Protection tenant key
 description: Identify the different levels of control and responsibility that you have for your Azure Information Protection tenant key.
 author: cabailey
 ms.author: cabailey
 manager: mbaldwin
-ms.date: 09/25/2016
+ms.date: 02/23/2017
 ms.topic: article
 ms.prod:
 ms.service: information-protection